 Thirty years after his conception, Crocodile Dundee once again sparked hype leading up to Super Bowl LII.
-It was a dream come true, our beloved Australian icon would once again grace our screens and promote the land down under.
+It was a dream come true, our beloved Australian icon would once again grace our screens promoting the land down under.

 Anticipation grew exponentially in the two weeks before the game, gaining more popularity than Super Bowl heavyweights such as Pepsi and Budweiser.
 And this was done with just four trailers.

 When the big day came around, audiences around the world had their eyes ready and waiting to see what will come next from the Crocodile Hunter.
 As the trailer kicked off it felt like this reboot, though very Hollywood, was going to be gracing our cinemas in the coming year.